HATAS is Celebrating 90 Years of Service & Counting!

 Nationally, one in 45 children experience homelessness each year.

-- They have four times as many respiratory infections
+They also have four times as many respiratory infections

 Children experiencing homelessness also go hungry at twice the rate of other children.
 They have high rates of obesity due to nutritional deficiencies, and they have three times the rate of emotional and behavioral problems as non-homeless children.